 Situations such as these require workers to have a clear understanding of their role and ethical principles, and the organisation’s policies and code of conduct.
 It is also important for workers to be clear and assertive with clients about the boundaries of their role and what is appropriate behaviour for the therapeutic process.

-This course covers introductory aspects of facilitating Family Dispute Resolution in an online environment.$250.00 inc. GST
+Introductory aspects of facilitating Family Dispute Resolution in an online environment.$250.00 inc. GST